 Your blocks should look like this at this point:

 Now you can see that the command block is in the event handler.
-This set of blocks means; "when Button1 is clicked, Sound1 will play."
-The event handler is like a category of action (e.g., a button is being clicked), and the command specifies the type of action and the details of the action (e.g., playing sound a specified sound).
+This set of blocks means, "when Button1 is clicked, Sound1 will play."

-You can read more about the blocks and how they work here: Understanding Blocks in App Inventor 2.
+You can read more about the blocks and how they work here: App Inventor Built-in Blocks.

-Try It!
-When you click the button you should hear the kitty meow.
+Try it out on your device or with the emulator!
+When you press the button you should hear the kitty meow.
 Congratulations, your first app is running!

 Note: there is a known issue with the Sound component on some devices.
 If you see an "OS Error" and the sound does not play - or is very delayed in playing, go back into the Designer and try using a Player component (found under Media) instead of the Sound component.

-While your device (emulator or phone/tablet) has been connected to App Inventor, your app has been running in real time on your device.
-If you disconnect the emulator/phone/tablet from the Blocks Editor, the app will vanish.
-You can always make it return by reconnecting the device.
-To have an app running without being connected to App Inventor, you must "package" the app to produce an application package (apk file).
+While your phone or tablet has been connected to App Inventor, your app has been running in real time on your device.
+If you disconnect the phone or tablet from App Inventor, the app will vanish.
+You can always make it return by reconnecting the device, but to have an app run without being connected to App Inventor, you must "package" the app to produce an application package (apk file) and install it permanently on your device.

-To "package" the app to your phone or to send to someone else, click the Build tab at the top of the screen.
+To "package" the app to your Android phone or to send the app to someone else, click the Build tab at the top of the screen.
 Under Build, here are two options available for you to choose from.:

-1. App (provide QR code): You can generate a Barcode (a QR Code), which you can use to install the app on a phone or tablet that has a camera, with the aid of a barcode scanner, like the ZXing barcode scanner (freely available in Google Play).
+1. App (provide QR code): You can generate a Barcode (a QR Code), which you can use to install the app on an Android phone or tablet that has a camera.

-Note: this barcode works only for your own device because it is associated with your google account.
-If you want to share your app with others via barcode, you'll need to download the .apk file to your computer and use a third-party software to convert the file into a barcode.
+Note: This barcode is only good for two hours.
+If you want to share your app with others via barcode over a longer period, you'll need to download the .apk file to your computer and use a third-party software to convert the file into a barcode.
 More information can be found here.

-2. App (save to my computer): You can download the app to your computer as an apk file, which you can distribute and share as you like by manually installing it on other devices. (sometimes called "side loading".
+2. App (save to my computer): You can download the app to your computer as an apk file, which you can distribute and share as you like by manually installing it on other Android devices (sometimes called "side loading".

-The challenge is to have the cat purr when the button is clicked.
-Go to the Blocks Editor and open the Sound1 drawer and drag the Sound1.Vibrate block and place it under the Sound1.Play block.
+The challenge is to have the cat purr when the button is pressed.
+Go to the Blocks Editor and open the Sound1 drawer and drag out the Sound1.Vibrate block and place it under the Sound1.Play block.

-The Sound1.Vibrate block has an open slot, which means you need to plug something into it to specify more about how the behavior should work.
-Here, we want to specify the length of the vibration.
-Numbers are calculated in thousandths of a second (milliseconds): to make the phone vibrate for half a second, we need to plug in a value of 500 milliseconds.
+The Sound1.Vibrate block has an open puzzle piece slot, which means you need to attach something to it to specify more about how the behavior should work.
+Here, you want to specify the length of the vibration.
+Numbers are calculated in thousandths of a second (milliseconds): to make the phone vibrate for half a second, you need to plug in a value of 500 milliseconds.

-In the Built-In palette, go to the Math drawer, drag the number block and place it at the socket of the Sound1.Vibrate.
+In the Built-In palette, go to the Math drawer, drag out the number 0 block and place it at the socket of the Sound1.Vibrate.

-After you place the number block, click the number "0".
+After you place the 0 block, click the number "0".
 It highlights the number in black: type "500" with your keyboard.

-Now connect your phone and tap the image of the cat on the phone.
+Now connect your phone or tablet and tap the image of the cat on the phone.
 The phone should vibrate and meow at the same time.
-If you packaged your app to your phone, this may not happen.
-Although it may appear that your phone is connected, it might not be in real time.
-To reconnect your phone, click the Connect button at the top of your screen, and select Reset Connection.
-If this does not work, close out of the app on your phone and restart the connection.
+If you packaged your app to your phone, this will not happen.
+To reconnect your phone in real-time test mode, click the Connect button at the top of your screen, and select Reset Connection.
+If this does not work, close out of the Companion app on your phone and restart the connection.

 Here are the key ideas covered so far: